-PSC 503 Graduate Research Methods is strongly recommended as an elective for students pursuing graduate study at the doctoral level.
+PSC 503 Graduate Research Methods is strongly recommended as an elective for students planning to pursue graduate study at the doctoral level.

 Electives/Internships (28 Hrs.)

 To allow students to specialize in a subfield, an area of emphasis of at least 16 hours may be chosen in consultation with an advisor.
 An area of emphasis is not required.